OCCC Academic Services

 - Please arrive 15 minutes before your scheduled test appointment.

 - Please bring a valid government issued picture I.D.
-(I.D. should include date of birth, address and signature).
+(I.D. should include the date of birth, address, and signature).

 - Check in at the Student Services counter.

 - Follow the directions given you to the GED testing waiting area.

 - Read and sign the Candidate Rules Agreement (both sides).

 - Wait quietly and listen for your name to be called.

 Candidates that are 16 and 17 years of age will need to provide proof of one of the following requirements in order to take the GED test.

 - A Release from Compulsory Attendance from last high school attended.